A purple Glider bus on a street with the historic Belfast City Hall tower behind it.

 Walking & Cycling

-Belfast’s compact centre is ideal for exploring on foot or by bike.
-Popular routes include:
+Belfast’s flat centre and well-marked footpaths make it ideal for exploring on foot or by bike.

-• Cathedral Quarter Street‑Art Walk – a self‑guided route that showcases murals, stencil art and the famous Peace Walls installations.
-Free maps are available at the Tourist Information office on Donegall Square.
+• Cathedral Quarter Street-Art Walk – A self-guided route highlighting large-scale murals, stencil art and contemporary installations.
+Free maps are available from the Tourist Information office on Donegall Square.

-• Bar‑Bike Tours – companies such as Belfast Bar Bike run a 2‑hour guided pedal‑bar experience, stopping at several historic pubs in the Cathedral Quarter and Golden Mile.
-Groups can bring their own drinks or purchase on‑site.
+• Bar-Bike Tours – Guided pedal-bar experiences depart regularly, covering two hours across the Cathedral Quarter and Golden Mile.
+Groups can bring their own drinks or purchase them at stops.

-• Cave Hill & Black Mountain Sunset Walks – a short bus ride (or a 30‑minute walk) from the centre brings you to the base of Cave Hill.
-The summit offers panoramic views of the city, Belfast Lough and the Mourne Mountains, especially striking at sunset.
+• Cave Hill & Black Mountain – A short bus ride or 30-minute walk from the centre brings you to the base of Cave Hill.
+The summit trail rewards hikers with clear views of Belfast Lough, the city skyline and the distant Mourne Mountains.

-Bike‑hire points are located at Victoria Square, the Botanic Gardens and near the Titanic Quarter, with hourly rates starting at £3.
+Bicycle hire points operate near Victoria Square, the Botanic Gardens and the Titanic Quarter, with hourly rates typically starting around £3.

 Seasonal Events

-• Belfast Mela (July‑August) – a multicultural street festival celebrating music, dance and food from around the world.
-Stages pop up along Donegall Place and the Botanic Gardens.
+• Belfast Mela (July–August) – A multicultural street festival featuring global music, dance and food.
+Stages and market stalls line Donegall Place and spill into the Botanic Gardens.

-• Belfast International Arts Festival (October) – free outdoor performances, installations and pop‑up galleries across the Cathedral and Linen Quarters.
+• Belfast International Arts Festival (October) – Free outdoor performances, pop-up galleries and site-specific installations across the Cathedral and Linen Quarters.

-• Christmas Market (December) – a festive market on City Hall grounds offering crafts, mulled wine and a traditional ice‑skating rink.
+• Christmas Market (December) – Held on the City Hall grounds, offering crafts, seasonal drinks and an ice-skating rink.

-• St George’s Market Summer Sessions (June‑August) – live traditional music every Saturday evening.
+• St George’s Market Summer Sessions (June–August) – Live traditional Irish music performances every Saturday evening in the market hall.

 Family-Friendly Highlights

-• Belfast Botanic Gardens – home to the iconic Palm House and the Ulster Museum (free entry).
-The gardens are a popular spot for picnics and feature a children’s playground.
+• Belfast Botanic Gardens – Features the iconic Victorian Palm House and the adjacent Ulster Museum (free entry).
+The grounds include a children’s playground and plenty of space for picnics.

-• Free city Wi‑Fi – available at City Hall, Victoria Square and several cafés, keeping families connected.
+• Free city Wi-Fi – Available at City Hall, Victoria Square and select cafés, making it easy to check opening times or navigate.

 Practical Information

-• Transport links: Major roads (M3, Westlink) provide car access; limited on‑street parking is available at the Victoria Square car park, City Hall car park and the larger City Centre Car Park on Donegall Street (pay‑and‑display, £2‑hourly).
+• Parking: On-street parking is limited.
+Multi-storey options include the Victoria Square car park, City Hall car park and the City Centre Car Park on Donegall Street (pay-and-display, approximately £2 per hour).

-• Guided tours: City Hall tours run daily at several times; tickets can be purchased on‑site or online via the Belfast City Council website.
+• Guided tours: City Hall tours run daily at 10:30, 13:00 and 15:30 (times vary seasonally).
+Tickets are available on-site or via the Belfast City Council website.

-• Accessibility: City Hall, Victoria Square, St George’s Market, the Botanic Gardens and most major venues offer wheelchair access and accessible restrooms.
+• Accessibility: City Hall, Victoria Square, St George’s Market, the Botanic Gardens and major performance venues offer step-free access and accessible toilets.

 • Opening hours & entry: